kevinbaptist/app/README.md

 * Unfortunately, we cannot use zuul dependency when using spring-boot-web-starter version 2.x, which was the initial goal.

 ## Test Double
-* Some though and article reading on Test Double
+* Some thoughts and explanation on Test Double